 "Les Misérables," the French historical fiction novel by Victor Hugo, was first introduced to the public in 1862.
 Since then, it has captured the hearts and minds of many and is now established as a classic.
-The novel was soon adapted for film and theatre and the musical produced by Broadway in Tucson did not disappoint.
+The novel was later adapted for film and theatre, and the musical produced by Broadway in Tucson did not disappoint.

 Use the fields below to perform an advanced search of The Daily Wildcat's archives.
 This will return articles, images, and multimedia relevant to your query.
 You can also try a Basic search